G00364690/python-project/README.md

 A very high level commentary can be formed based on these statistical findings, suggesting that:

 #### Mean
-Sepal Length: Setosa 5.006 Vericolor 5.936 Virgenica 6.588
+Sepal Length: Setosa 5.006 Versicolor 5.936 Virginica 6.588
-Sepal Width: Setosa 3.42 Vericolor 2.77 Virgenica 2.974
+Sepal Width: Setosa 3.42 Versicolor 2.77 Virginica 2.974
-Petal Length: Setosa 1.465 Vericolor 4.26 Virgenica 5.552
+Petal Length: Setosa 1.465 Versicolor 4.26 Virginica 5.552
-Petal width: Setosa 0.245 Vericolor 1.326 Virgenica 2.026
+Petal width: Setosa 0.245 Versicolor 1.326 Virginica 2.026

-The Setosa species should be identifiable from the others primarily via the differences in the mean Petal lengths and widths.
-It holds that the Vericolor and
+The mean analysis tells us the Setosa species should be identifiable from the others with the naked eye primarily via the differences in the mean Petal lengths and widths.
+It holds that the Versicolor and Virginica species would not be so easily identifiable, but nonetheless more identifiable through the Petal measurements as compared to the Sepal measurements.

 #### Min
-Sepal Length: Setosa 4.3 Vericolor 4.9 Virgenica 4.9
+Sepal Length: Setosa 4.3 Versicolor 4.9 Virginica 4.9
-Sepal Width: Setosa 2.3 Vericolor 2.0 Virgenica 2.2
+Sepal Width: Setosa 2.3 Versicolor 2.0 Virginica 2.2
-Petal Length: Setosa 1.0 Vericolor 3.0 Virgenica 4.5
+Petal Length: Setosa 1.0 Versicolor 3.0 Virginica 4.5
-Petal width: Setosa 0.1 Vericolor 1.0 Virgenica 1.4
+Petal width: Setosa 0.1 Versicolor 1.0 Virginica 1.4

 #### Max
-Sepal Length: Setosa 5.8 Vericolor 7.0 Virgenica 7.9
+Sepal Length: Setosa 5.8 Versicolor 7.0 Virginica 7.9
-Sepal Width: Setosa 4.4 Vericolor 3.4 Virgenica 3.8
+Sepal Width: Setosa 4.4 Versicolor 3.4 Virginica 3.8
-Petal Length: Setosa 1.9 Vericolor 5.1 Virgenica 6.9
+Petal Length: Setosa 1.9 Versicolor 5.1 Virginica 6.9
-Petal width: Setosa 0.6 Vericolor 1.8 Virgenica 2.5
+Petal width: Setosa 0.6 Versicolor 1.8 Virginica 2.5

+The min-max of the data set again show that the Versicolour and the Virginica are virtually indistinguishable to the naked eye.
+While the Virginica is larger by all measurements in the mean, it also holds true for the min and max.
+Given the min and the max overlap signigicantly we need more information to adequately analyse our data set.

-#### Var
+#### Variance
-Sepal Length: Setosa 0.124 Vericolor 0.261 Virgenica 0.396
+Sepal Length: Setosa 0.124 Versicolor 0.261 Virginica 0.396
-Sepal Width: Setosa 0.145 Vericolor 0.097 Virgenica 0.102
+Sepal Width: Setosa 0.145 Versicolor 0.097 Virginica 0.102
-Petal Length: Setosa 0.03 Vericolor 0.216 Virgenica 0.298
+Petal Length: Setosa 0.03 Versicolor 0.216 Virginica 0.298
-Petal width: Setosa 0.011 Vericolor 0.038 Virgenica 0.074
+Petal width: Setosa 0.011 Versicolor 0.038 Virginica 0.074

+The very low variance in general across the 3 species with respect to Petal measurements would lead us to assume the best correlations lie there.

-#### Std
+#### Standard Deviation
-Sepal Length: Setosa 0.352 Vericolor 0.511 Virgenica 0.629
+Sepal Length: Setosa 0.352 Versicolor 0.511 Virginica 0.629
-Sepal Width: Setosa 0.381 Vericolor 0.311 Virgenica 0.319
+Sepal Width: Setosa 0.381 Versicolor 0.311 Virginica 0.319
-Petal Length: Setosa 0.173 Vericolor 0.465 Virgenica 0.546
+Petal Length: Setosa 0.173 Versicolor 0.465 Virginica 0.546
-Petal width: Setosa 0.107 Vericolor 0.196 Virgenica 0.272
+Petal width: Setosa 0.107 Versicolor 0.196 Virginica 0.272

 At this very raw level it is difficult without a strong flair for statistics to truly draw and any real conclusions, so we need a more robust visualization technique to help us uncover what the data is really telling us about the entities it summarizes.

 ### Method 2
 We need to find ways to graphically represent the data in order to better spot patterns with the naked eye.

+#### Box plotting
+Looking at each variable individually can help us see interesting trends among the various species to help identify them from each other.
+Simple box plots for each measurement variable can show very clearly the separation and grouping of the various species when analysed by measurement variables in turn.
+(See Figures 1-4)

+sbn.boxplot(x="Species",y="SepalLengthCm",data=data)
+sbn.boxplot(x="Species",y="SepalWidthCm",data=data)
+sbn.boxplot(x="Species",y="PetalLengthCm",data=data)
+sbn.boxplot(x="Species",y="PetalWidthCm",data=data)

+#### Facet Grids
+Having looked at the measurement variables individually plotted, now we can progress into plotting 2 at a time.
+Using Facet Grids we can plot each of the species simply by looking at 2 of the 4 measurements.
+Some obvious examples to plot are Sepal v Sepal, Petal v Petal, Length v Length, Width v Width.
+(See Figures 5-8)

+Here a very interesting correlation comes to the fore, showing that the 3 species can be easily categorised into distinctive species when considering only Petal length and Petal width. (see Figure 6)

+sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "SepalLengthCm", "SepalWidthCm").add_legend()
+sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "PetalLengthCm", "PetalWidthCm").add_legend()
+sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "SepalLengthCm", "PetalLengthCm").add_legend()
+sbn.FacetGrid(data,hue="Species",size=6).map(plt.scatter, "SepalWidthCm", "PetalWidthCm").add_legend()

+#### Pair Plots
+A more advanced technique for plotting all 3 species of iris flower against all combinations of multiple measurement variables together, the use of a pair plot will confirm the work done by our Facet Grids for the combinations specified above, but also test other less obvious combinations for correlation.